Dialogs Re-enacted Across Languages

 \subsection{Concerns}

 A priori, based on our general knowledge of recording methods and of remote conversations, many things could go wrong in remote recording.

-First, there are some basic issues of audio quality: \begin{enumerate} \item Participants' connectivity issues may hurt audio quality or introduce delay. (observed) \item Participants' audio environments will vary, due to room reverberation, background noise levels, transient noise, etc. (observed) \item The audio quality will be poorer, since we cannot provide high-quality microphones. (observed) \item The recorded audio quality in the interaction may be poorer, due to the videochat software's compression and packet-loss concealment algorithms. (observed) \item Depending on the videochat software, it may be impossible to record the participants and director in different channels.
-The issues this could cause include: preventing analysis of speech in overlapping region (which is arguably is not truly needed in the data we produce, for most use cases), and slowing down the post-processing. (not observed in the Zoom setup described below) \item Transmission delay may make it impossible, depending on the videochat software, to easily synch up the different tracks. (intermittantly observed) \end{enumerate}
+First, there are some basic issues of audio quality: \begin{enumerate} \item Participants' connectivity issues may hurt audio quality or introduce delay. (observed) \item Participants' audio environments will vary, due to room reverberation, background noise levels, transient noise, etc. (observed) \item The audio quality will be poorer, since we cannot provide high-quality microphones. (observed) \item The recorded audio quality in the interaction may be poorer, due to the videochat software's compression and packet-loss concealment algorithms. (observed) \item Transmission delay may make it impossible, depending on the videochat software, to easily synch up the different tracks. (intermittently observed) \end{enumerate}